auspens/BataWaf/README.md

 A C++ implementation of the children's card game with statistical simulation capabilities.

 ## Game Description
-BataWaf is a simple card game for children ages 3+ where players compare dog heights to win cards:
+BataWaf is a nicely illustrated card game for children ages 3+ where players compare dog heights to win cards:

 - Deck contains dogs of heights 1 through 6
 - All cards are dealt to players at start